Course placement for German

 Register for GER 1002 or 1022

-*Students completing a fourth-semester course at another college or university should consult their adviser to determine if the course fulfills the CLA Second Language Requirement.
-If the course fulfills the language requirement, then the LPE is needed only if the students want to continue in 3011.
+*Students completing a fourth-semester course at another college or university should consult their adviser to determine if the course fulfills the Second Language Requirement.
+If the course fulfills the language requirement, then the LPE is needed only if the students want to continue in 3011W.

 A semester of language instruction at the University of Minnesota consists of 70 - 75 class hours.
 If your semester course offered less than 70 hours, adjust your placement procedure to a lower level regardless of the actual number of semesters you completed.

-Students who pass the LPE will have fulfilled their second-language requirement for CLA and may register for a third-year language course.
+Students who pass the LPE will have fulfilled their Second Language Requirement for the College of Liberal Arts and may register for a third-year language course (3000-level).
 Students who fail the LPE should contact the CLA Language Testing Program for more information.

 Students who have studied the language abroad or use it at home

-If you are interested in taking a second-year course (1003-1004) at U of M, you must first pass the Entrance Proficiency Test (EPT).
+If you are interested in taking a second-year course (1003-1004), you must take and pass the Entrance Proficiency Test (EPT).

-If you are interested in taking a third-year course (3000-level), you must pass the Language Proficiency Exam (LPE).
+If you are interested in taking a third-year course (3000-level), you must take and pass the Language Proficiency Exam (LPE).

-If you want to start your language study in a first-year course, you do not need a placement test.
+If you want to start your language study in a first-year course (1001-1002, 1022), you do not need a placement test.
 See the course descriptions below for information on first-year courses.

 German Course Descriptions